jakobdylanc/llmcord.py/README.md

 </p>

 # Features
-- ### CHOOSE YOUR LLM
-  From [OpenAI API](https://platform.openai.com/docs/models), [Mistral API](https://docs.mistral.ai/platform/endpoints), or your own local model using [LM Studio](https://lmstudio.ai).

-- ### BEST CHAT SYSTEM
+- ### Best multiplayer chat system
   @ the bot and it will reply to your message.
 Reply to the bot's message to continue the conversation from that point.
-Build conversations with reply chains!
+Build conversation threads with reply chains!
-  > Works when replying to ANY message in your server, just @ the bot!
+  > Start a thread from ANY message in your server.
+Just reply and @ the bot!

+- ### Choose your LLM
+  llmcord is cross-compatible with [OpenAI API](https://platform.openai.com/docs/models), [Mistral API](https://docs.mistral.ai/platform/endpoints), and local models with [LM Studio](https://lmstudio.ai).
+The choice is yours.

-- ### STREAMED RESPONSES
+- ### Streamed responses
   The bot's responses are dynamically generated just like ChatGPT.
-  > With intuitive color coding (orange = generating, green = done).
+  > When the message turns green, it's done.

-- ### VISION SUPPORT
+- ### Vision support
-  The bot can see your image attachments when set to a vision model.
+  The bot can see your image attachments when you choose a vision model.

 ### And more...
 - Easily set a custom personality (aka system prompt)